thepaulz/mcp-grafana/docs/IAP_SETUP.md

 - Access to the GCP project containing the IAP-protected Grafana instance
 - Permission to create service accounts and assign IAM roles

+## Setup Steps

-## Step 1: Create a Service Account
+### Step 1: Create a Service Account

-Create a service account that will be used to access the IAP-protected Grafana instance:
+Create a service account for IAP access:

 ```bash
 # Set your project ID